Make these healthy millet crepes for your breakfast. These are easy, quick, and delicious. Also, these millet crepes are gluten-free.

 Nutrition

-If you like my recipes and want to stay updated then subscribe via email to my blog.
-Also stay connected on social media.
-Here I would request you to like and share my face book page @mydaintykitchen, Follow me on twitter @mydaintykitchen & instagram @mydaintykitchen.
+If you like the recipes and want to stay updated, subscribe via email.
+Also, I would request you to like and share my Facebook Page.
+Follow My Dainty Kitchen on Twitter, Instagram, and Pinterest.

 PIN IT FOR LATER